-Linking these systems enables a seamless two-way flow of marketing actions from uploading data, to triggering outbound emails directly from within the CRM system.
+Linking these systems enables a seamless two-way flow of marketing actions from uploading data to triggering outbound emails directly from within the CRM system.

-This will be vitally important as growth hacking techniques such as LinkedIn automation increasingly get picked up by mainstream marketers.
+This will be vitally important as growth hacking techniques, such as LinkedIn automation, increasingly get picked up by mainstream marketers.

-Give ‘em what they want.
+Give ‘em what they want

-Growing an extensive network on LinkedIn is not enough, you need to take it to the next level if you want your network to result in business.
+Growing an extensive network on LinkedIn is not enough.
+You need to take it to the next level if you want your network to result in business.

-It’s said that people buy people, not products, and that is as true on LinkedIn as it is everywhere else.
-Almost every successful user of a LinkedIn automation tool has thought about what they can provide of value first, and avoids the all too common, sales pitching.
+It’s said people buy people, not products.
+That is as true on LinkedIn as everywhere else.
+Almost every successful user of a LinkedIn automation tool has thought about what they can provide of value first, avoiding the all too common sales pitching.

 I’ll leave you with a list of ten best practices to think about when using LinkedIn automation tools.